Perhaps you have heard the phrase: “In God we trust. All others must bring data”

-Specialization: Databox allows marketers to track their data from 50+ services in real-time.
+Specialization: Databox is a business reporting platform that allows marketers to track their data from 50+ services in real-time via custom-made databoards.
 Whether you are an employee of a large enterprise or small business leader, Databox has the integrations to keep you on top of your sales + marketing funnel.

 Databox also has a Template Gallery so that users can use the same metrics that prominent digital marketers use.
 Prominent marketers share the reports that they use internally so that anyone can duplicate their reports.